RGBboy/express-signin/readme.md

 ### Other

-  Express Signin requires a User Model to be passed in upon construction.
+  Express Signin requires a shared object to be passed in upon construction.
+  The shared object must implement a model method for retrieving models by name.
+  Before attaching the Signin Component the model 'User' must be available from shared.model('User');

   The User Model needs to implement the following:

 #### User.findByEmail(email, function (err, user) {})